 Will Powertex stick to glass?

 Yes it will.
-If painted on the Powertex may bead on the smooth surface but a repeat application will usually help with this.
+If painted on, the Powertex may bead on the smooth surface but a repeat application will usually help with this.
 Light weight fabric such as muslin makes a good first layer if you’re using fabric.
 Masking tape can be used if it can be hidden and is useful for bottles and wine glasses.
 If you’re using a fabric wrapping technique be sure your fabric is not over saturated with Powertex, your fabric should be tacky, not dripping!

 Powertex Bottle and Goblet with skulls and roses